ADFGVX cipher: ADFGVX

 The cipher is based on the 6 letters ADFGVX.
-In the following example the alphabet is coded with the Dutch codeword 'nachtbommenwerper'.
+In the following example, the alphabet is coded with the Dutch codeword 'nachtbommenwerper'.
 This results in the alphabet: NACHTBOMEWRPDFGIJKLQSUVXYZ.
 Digits are inserted after the first occurrences of the letters A (1), B (2) to J (0).
 This creates the table below with the letters ADFGVX as column headings and row identifiers:

 The text 'attack at 1200am' translates to this:

-Then, a new table is created with a key as a heading.
-Let's use 'PRIVACY' as a key.
-Usually much longer keys or even phrases were used.
+Then, a new table is created with a key as a heading; the following example uses 'PRIVACY' as a key, but usually much longer keys or even phrases were used.

 The columns are sorted alphabetically, based on the keyword, and the table changes to this:

 Then, appending the columns to each other results in this ciphertext: